Whatever product or service your engineering team creates, you want to deliver it with speed, quality, and

 Charlie, Founder & CTO

-Working with Josh, I gained skills to help me through new and unique managerial challenges - first as a new manager, then as Founder & CTO of my own VC-funded company.
+Working with Josh, I gained skills to help me through new and unique managerial challenges - first as a new manager, and now as Founder & CTO of my own VC-funded company.

 I wrote my first code as a curious kid on an Apple II Plus in the early 80s.
 In 1994, I started my career as an engineer.
 Curiosity about how people work steered me into engineering management over 15 years ago.
 For the past ten years, I have also focused on mentoring and coaching individuals and teams.
 I have a bachelors in Physics, a Master's in Organizational Leadership, and over 20 years of study in humanistic psychology, based primarily on the work of Virginia Satir, a pioneer in human systems thinking.
 I have attended and facilitated over 400 days of personal growth, career development, and leadership training around the world.
 In my career, I have held multiple leadership roles in technology startups.
 I am an Agile Leadership Journey Guide and have trained extensively with Crafted Leadership.
 I am excited to share the tools of discovery that I have used to help others, and myself.

 It's better to talk to someone who gets the engineering mindset.